-Phillips & Cohen associate John Tremblay represents whistleblowers in both “qui tam” (False Claims Act) cases and claims with the Securities and Exchange Commission’s whistleblower reward program.
+Phillips & Cohen partner John Tremblay represents whistleblowers in both “qui tam” (False Claims Act) cases and claims under the Securities and Exchange Commission’s and the Commodity Futures Trading Commission’s whistleblower reward programs.

-He has worked on Medicare and Medicaid fraud whistleblower cases involving kickbacks, fraudulent billing and mischaracterization of laboratory services, and the falsification of pharmacy claims for costly prescription drugs.
-Many of the SEC cases he works on allege bribery of foreign officials in violation of the US Foreign Corrupt Practices Act.
+His successful qui tam cases include Medicare and Medicaid fraud whistleblower cases involving kickbacks, fraudulent billing and mischaracterization of laboratory services, the falsification of pharmacy claims for costly prescription drugs, services performed by unlicensed providers, and non-bona fide donation schemes.
+He also works on procurement and customs fraud cases.
+He has deep experience in matters alleging the bribery of foreign officials in violation of the US Foreign Corrupt Practices Act.

-Mr. Tremblay received his law degree from Berkeley Law at the University of California, where he was senior articles editor for the Berkeley Journal of Employment and Labor Law.
+Mr. Tremblay received his law degree from the University of California’s Berkeley School of Law, where he was senior articles editor for the Berkeley Journal of Employment and Labor Law.

 He worked as a law clerk for an Oakland, California, law firm while in law school, assisting with employment and civil rights cases.
 He also served as a counselor and co-director of the East Bay Workers’ Rights Clinic in Berkeley.
 He is fluent in Spanish.

 Prior to starting law school, Mr. Tremblay was a program officer at the Kalmanovitz Initiative for Labor and the Working Poor, a Georgetown University-based labor research center, and a legal assistant at the Washington Lawyers’ Committee for Civil Rights and Urban Affairs.

 He is admitted to the bar in Washington, DC, and California.